 Because I am such a visual person, I have created some virtual moodboards on Pinterest.
 For me this is a great way to get inspired by creating a sense of what it is I’m aiming for.
 I’ve set up boards such as ‘Slow Living’, ‘Home Sanctuary’ and ‘Creative Inspiration’ and collected images to get my creative juices flowing.
 Feel free to check them out or begin something similar yourself.

 I also love photography and have found Instagram to be a great way to quickly curate images that I take on my phone, either at home or while out and about.
 Blogging is another way of bringing many creative pursuits together.
-For a collection of links and resources relating to all things curious and creative have a look at my other site The Curiosity Studio.

 “What is creative living?

 For even more creative inspiration you could check out The Curiosity Studio on Pinterest.